-Initiated by Issarapong Kaewkamnerdpong, D.D.S., Ph.D. at the Faculty of Dentistry, Chulalongkorn University, the Teledent project is an innovative approach to dental healthcare that aligns with SDG 3 by addressing inequalities in access to oral health services.
+Initiated by Issarapong Kaewkamnerdpong, D.D.S., Ph.D. at the Faculty of Dentistry, Chulalongkorn University, the Teledent project is an innovative approach to dental healthcare by addressing inequalities in access to oral health services.
 Its emphasis on prevention, community involvement, and capacity building for healthcare providers showcases a comprehensive strategy for advancing oral health while promoting universal healthcare access and well-being.
 This project serves as a model for integrated oral healthcare solutions that improve health outcomes and enhance the quality of life for vulnerable populations.